-E. BLENDED TEACHER EDUCATION PROGRAM
+E. STREAMLINED TEACHER EDUCATION PROGRAM

-Students in the Blended Teacher Education Program (BTEP) combine their bachelor's degree requirements with credential program classes to simultaneously earn a baccalaureate degree and a Professional (preliminary) Credential.
-BTEP students complete the requirements for a bachelor's degree in either child and adolescent development or liberal studies and the requirements for a Professional (preliminary) Multiple Subject Credential (for teaching elementary school) and/or an Education Specialist Credential (for teaching special education).
+Designed for freshmen planning to be teachers, students in the Streamlined Teacher Education Program (STEP) combine their bachelor's degree requirements with credential program courses to earn both the degree and the preliminary credential in an efficient, well-planned program.
+Students in STEP complete the requirements for the bachelor's degree in either Child and Adolescent Development or Liberal Studies and the requirements for a Professional (preliminary) Multiple Subject Credential (for teaching elementary school) and/or an Education Specialist Credential (for teaching special education).